semodi/libnxc/README.md

     """
 ```

-If the functional type is atomic two additional keyword arguments can be provided:
+If the functional type is "atomic" two additional keyword arguments can be provided:
   - `do_forces`: bool, Compute the pulay force corrections.
 The output dict will then
   contain an entry named `'forces'`.
   - `edens`: bool, Return energy per unit particle if `True`, total energy otherwise
 In this case, instead of providing the electron density as `'rho'` the projected density
 or ML-descriptors can be provided as `'c'` in which case the density projection step
 is skipped but force corrections are not available.
-This might make sense for
+This might save resources for
 codes for which analytical integrals over orbitals are available.